Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 ![]({{ site.baseurl }}/assets/cilium-bgp-lab-setup.png)

-After all the parts are configured, it will be possible to reach a service in the Kubernetes network, from the client network, using the announced LoadBalancer IP address.
+After all the parts are configured, it will be possible to reach a Service in the Kubernetes network, from the client network, using the announced LoadBalancer IP address.

 ## Lab configuration
 ### BGP router
-The router is a Red Hat 8 system with three network interfaces (*external-, kubernetes- and client network*) with [FRRouting](https://frrouting.org/) (FRR) repsonsible for handling the BGP traffic.
+The router is a Red Hat 8 system with three network interfaces (*external-, kubernetes- and client network*) with [FRRouting](https://frrouting.org/) (FRR) responsible for handling the BGP traffic.
 FRR is a free and open source Internet routing protocol suite for Linux and Unix platforms.
-It implements many routing protocols like BGP, OSPF and RIP, where in our lab only BGP will be enabled.
+It implements many routing protocols like BGP, OSPF and RIP.
+In our lab only BGP will be enabled.

 ```lang=shell
 dnf install frr